Inboxes

 - Click the My files section on the left panel.

-- Select the inbox(es) you want to manage.
+- Select the inbox(es) you want to delete.

 - Click the Open Full Menu button in the top center panel.